 Terrill lives in community on a homestead and draws energy and joy from producing food and healthy ecosystems, and offering respite to activists, artists, and organizational leaders.
 Like the organizations Terrill works with, ecosystems are complex interdependent entanglements.
 Terrill is adept at untangling messy situations to find leverage points for lasting transformational change.

-Terrill lives in Eugene, OR.
+Terrill lives in Cottage Grove, OR.